CyberTrackerConservation/ctdoc/_pages/smart/_user-manual-7.md

 For the **USB cable** configuration, a data file will be created when tapping **Export data** or starting a new Patrol/Survey when the previous one has not been exported.

-Exported data is also visible from the Settings page inside the project (TODO link).
+Exported data is also visible from the Settings page inside the project (see section 8.6.5).

 #### 7.2.2.
 QR Code
 **QR Code** is a method to share Projects with other users.
-See the section on Package Installation.
-TODO link.
+See section 7.1.4.

 #### 7.2.3.
 Send package
 Send package is a method to send a Project to another user using the device sharing system.
 See the section on Package Installation.